-Despite efforts and campaigns by women’s rights groups to close the gap, the results found that the gender pay gap had widened in favour of men in the past year, with 78 per cent of the biggest companies in Britain reporting a gap in favour of men.
+Despite efforts and campaigns by women’s rights groups to close the gap, the results for 2019 found that the gender pay gap had widened in favour of men in the past year, with 78 per cent of the biggest companies in Britain reporting a gap in favour of men.

 But confusions surrounding the pay gap are rife, with many conflating it with equal pay and others denying its existence completely.